raymond-young/Food-Finder/README.md

 - Refactoring to have the Review, Swipe, and Map screens inherit from a parent class.
 - Look into using Redux for storing information.
 - Move Yelp auth to an environment file.
+- Allow searches to be customisable by user input.